refractproject/rfcs/text/0000-file-source-map.md

 This change alone will allow us to store any additional information about the source file in element's attributes.

+Instead, we should add:

+> Every refract element MAY include an `sourceMap` attribute.
+Its content SHOULD be an array of `Source Map` elements.
+The Source Map elements represent the location(s) in source file(s) from which the element was composed.

 For clarity I suggest to add following:

 > The Source Map element SHOULD NOT be used it its normal ("unrefracted") form